 San Diego Bayside Wedding

-This Monday I did my first wedding shoot.
+This Monday I was part of a really successful wedding shoot.
 I was second camera to my friend and fellow SD City college student Paloma.
 It was a courthouse wedding without a reception, but the shoot involved multiple locations and a pretty large family entourage, so while it was only a four hour shoot rather than a full day wedding ceremony and reception, it was a good approximation to a full wedding.

 We started by meeting the bride, groom and close family in a large top floor bridal hotel suite just off the bay on the west side of downtown San Diego.
 We got some detail shots as well as the bride getting ready while the groom was getting ready in a smaller attached room.
 The couple and family were all friendly and easy to get along with and I didn’t feel like we were intruding as I had anticipated might be the case.